dwyl/PWA-Liveview/README.md

 [WIP]

-As an application, a two pages webapp where you can navigate off-line between them, _given that you visited these pages before)_.
+As an application, a two pages collaborative real-time webapp where you can navigate off-line between them, _given that you visited these pages before)_.

 - a collaborative stock manager.
 A user clicks and visualizes the stock level in an animated read-only `<input type=range/>`.